stephane-monnot/marker-map-svg/README.md

 Need ```AllowOverride All``` in the vhost config file.

 ## For Nginx :
-Add a ewrite rule in your vhost config file:
+Add a rewrite rule in your vhost config file:
 ```
 rewrite map_pin-([\w]+)-([\w]+)-([\w]+)-([\w]+)-([0-9]+).svg$ /index.php?backgroundColor=$1&fontColor=$2&borderColor=$3&text=$4&fontSize=$5 break;
 ```